Jiaxigu/Jiaxigu.github.io/about.md

 ## Welcome!

 This is my personal blog.
-Posts are, in most cases, about data science with python.
+Posts are, in most cases, about data science.
+Sports, linguistics, investment and life progresses are the other things I would like to discuss here.

-Data science advances cross-disciplinary studies in fruitful ways.
-Some of my favorite topics are sports, gaming, linguistics and music.

 ## Me